Is the Quran taken from the Old Testament, New Testament, and Gnostic texts?

 Also, aside from these particular Quranic scripts, there are “no other primary sources for Islam prior to 750 A.D. – all the sources come from a time 150–300 years after the events that they describe.

-Biblical Manuscripts in Comparison
+Biblical Manuscripts In Comparison

 However, we have Biblical manuscripts dating from 150 B.C., showing that what we have in the Bible today is the same as what they had in (and before) Jesus’ days on earth in the flesh.
 I mean, if the New Testament is going to fulfill prophecies from the Old Testament, then you would think that they’d have to be in sync and unchanged, right?
 Especially the Old Testament.
 But the Quran was written, for the first time, 100–150 years after the events happened, and changed over the years?